 If you've ever been to New Orleans, you've probably had your fill of those addictive Cafe du Monde beignets at one point or another.
 For a slightly healthier alternative (they're still fried, after all!), make this vegan beignet recipe .
 If fried food isn't for you, try this recipe for baked beignets (pictured here).

 Paleo Dirty Rice

 If you've gone grain-free, this New Orleans-inspired dish will jazz up your next dinner.
-The cauliflower "rice" used in this Paleo dirty rice recipe will soak up the other ingredients Cajun flavors for a satisfying, low-carb side.
+The cauliflower "rice" used in this Paleo dirty rice recipe will soak up the other Cajun flavors for a satisfying, low-carb side.

 While these vegan pralines aren't exactly a health food, they are a butter- and milk-free option for anyone looking to end an indulgent Mardi Gras menu on a sweet note.